drewjcooper/EntityFramework.Docs/entity-framework/ef6/modeling/designer/edmx-file-format/entity-framework-msl-specification.md

 The **ModificationFunctionMapping** element in mapping specification language (MSL) maps the insert, update, and delete functions of a conceptual model entity type to stored procedures in the underlying database.
 The **ModificationFunctionMapping** element can also map the insert and delete functions for many-to-many associations in the conceptual model to stored procedures in the underlying database.
 Stored procedures to which modification functions are mapped must be declared in the storage model.
 For more information, see Function Element (SSDL).

+> [!NOTE]
-> **Note**: If you do not map all three of the insert, update, or delete operations of a entity type to stored procedures, the unmapped operations will fail if executed at runtime and an UpdateException is thrown.
+> If you do not map all three of the insert, update, or delete operations of a entity type to stored procedures, the unmapped operations will fail if executed at runtime and an UpdateException is thrown.

+> [!NOTE]
-> **Note**: If the modification functions for one entity in an inheritance hierarchy are mapped to stored procedures, then modification functions for all types in the hierarchy must be mapped to stored procedures.
+> If the modification functions for one entity in an inheritance hierarchy are mapped to stored procedures, then modification functions for all types in the hierarchy must be mapped to stored procedures.